hgalindo/rtl8710_mp3_decoder/README.md

 Current status:
 - It compiles with RTL8711 SDK 3.5 GCC 1.0.0
 - Hooks to RTL's wifi library - completed but not tested
+- Hooks to RTL's TCP/IP stack/socket - completed but not tested
-- Hooks to RTL's TCP/IP stack, UART, GPIO and I2S have not been updated
+- Hooks to between MAD and RTL's I2S - completed but not tested

 3/ How to compile and flash your RTL based module

 3/1/ Install SDK RTL8711 version 3.5a GCC 1.0.0

-3/2/ git clone this repository to /project folder (where the ameba example is) 3/3/ cd GCC_RELEASE; make; make flash
+3/2/ git clone this repository to /project folder (where the ameba example is)

+3/3/ cd GCC_RELEASE; make; make flash

 4/ Hardware